Available with Spatial Analyst license.

-You can perform solar radiation analysis for a landscape or specific location using two methods:
+You can perform solar radiation analysis for a landscape or for specific locations.

-- The Area Solar Radiation tool is used to calculate the insolation across an entire landscape.
+- Area Solar Radiation—Calculates the insolation across an entire landscape.
 The calculations are repeated for each location in the input topographic surface, producing insolation maps for an entire geographic area.

-- The Points Solar Radiation tool is used to calculate the amount of radiant energy for a given location.
+- Points Solar Radiation—Calculates the amount of radiant energy for a given location.
 Locations can be stored as point features or as x,y coordinates in a location table.
 Solar radiation calculations can be performed for specified locations only.

-For diagnostic purposes, you can use the Solar Radiation Graphics tool to create graphic representations of the visible sky (viewshed map), the sun's position in the sky across a period of time (sun map), and the sectors of the sky that influence the amount of incoming solar radiation (sky map).
-Conceptually, these "maps" are used internally during analysis to calculate the total amount of solar radiation for a particular location or area.
+- Solar Radiation Graphics—Creates graphic representations of the visible sky (viewshed map), the sun's position in the sky across a period of time (sun map), and the sectors of the sky that influence the amount of incoming solar radiation (sky map) for diagnostic purposes.
+Conceptually, these maps are used internally during analysis to calculate the total amount of solar radiation for a particular location or area.